atomiks/floating-ui/README.md

 Floating UI is an evolution of libraries in this space like Popper and Tether, developed by the co-author of the former and creator of Tippy.js.
 Much of the code is forked from Popper 2's codebase and adapted to the new API.

+## Contributing

+This project a monorepo written in TypeScript using npm workspaces.
+The website is using Next.js SSG and Tailwind CSS for styling.

+- Clone the repo
+- Install dependencies in root directory with `npm install`
+- `npm run dev` in the root will launch the `@floating-ui/dom` development visual tests at `http://localhost:1234/spec`.
+You can fiddle around with each test file in `packages/dom/test/visual/spec/`.
+Reload the page to see your changes.

 ## License